FREE SHIPPING on orders over $75 International: over $250

 Most gong fu cha tea sets are made for 2-4 people, although some are made for 6.

-Since gong fu teapots and gaiwan are relatively small, the amount of people participating is limited.
+Because gong fu teapots and gaiwan are relatively small, the number of participants is limited.
 Although it is always up to the tea master himself to determine how many people will join.
-It can easily be a solo ceremony or a ceremony for over 6 people.
+It can be a solo ceremony or a ceremony for more than 6 people.

 What To Do With Spent Tea Leaves?

-If you have sipped everything the leaves have to offer, but you don’t wish to throw them in the trash, there are a variety of zero-waist ideas.
+If you have sipped everything the leaves have to offer, but you don’t wish to discard them, there are a variety of zero-waste ideas.
 Check out our blog post for more information.

 Easy Gong Fu Style Brewing: Video